“While not a problem for everyone transitioning

 - Mood and the Menopause

-- National Center for Complementary and Integrative Health: 5 Tips: What You Should Know About the Science Behind Depression and Complementary Health Approaches
+- National Center for Complementary and Integrative Health: 8 Things to Know About Depression and Complementary Health Approaches

 - National Center for Complementary and Integrative Health: Depression